Yetidancer/omdb-challenge-aetna/README.md

   - Verify year matches correct format

-4. Add a test that uses the i parameter to verify each title on page 1 is accessible via imdbID (should all of these tests be using the "Thomas" search?)
+4. Add a test that uses the i parameter to verify each title on page 1 is accessible via imdbID

 5. Add a test that verifies none of the poster links on page 1 are broken